watsonwork/watsonwork-developer-docs/guides/get_action_context.md

 #### SpaceConfigTypeActionContext

-The action context information for space app configuration.
-Users can configure the app of the space.
+Specify the ActionContext format for space-app-config-requested action type when users invoke the space app configuration action.

 The actionContext format for `space-app-config-requested` action type